OTI Festival 1974: Participants

 Broadcasters from nineteen countries participated in this edition of the OTI Festival.
 The OTI members, public or private broadcasters from Spain, and eighteen Spanish and Portuguese speaking countries of Ibero-America signed up for the festival.
 From the countries that participated in the previous edition, Argentina and Portugal decided to withdraw, while seven countries made their debut: Ecuador, El Salvador, Guatemala, Honduras, Nicaragua, Netherlands Antilles, and the United States.
 This caused the number of participants to increase from 14 to 19 countries in one year.

-Some of the participating broadcasters, such as those representing Chile, Guatemala, and Mexico, selected their entries through their regular national selections.
+Some of the participating broadcasters, such as those representing Colombia, Guatemala, and Mexico, selected their entries through their regular national televised competitions.
 Other broadcasters decided to select their entry internally.